 As part of this year’s study, we explored how consumers reacted when 16 brands got involved in societal debate.
-We listened to conversations on social media to uncover the impact these “activist” campaigns had on those brands’ relationships with the public, while capturing the influence they had on individuals’ opinions and behaviours in regard to the issue or cause.
+We listened to conversations on social media to uncover the impact these “activist” campaigns had on those brands’ relationships with the public, while capturing the influence they had on individuals’ opinions and behaviors in regard to the issue or cause.

 What we’ve learned is that when brands successfully behave as change agents, not only do they raise awareness of an issue but they also rally individuals to the cause.
-They spark a debate, make people think, and enable them to participate and change their attitudes and behaviours.
+They spark a debate, make people think, and enable them to participate and change their attitudes and behaviors.
 In turn, brands gain a stronger relationship with their consumers based on shared values and actions, and can grow their business as consumers commit to the brand and support it with their wallets.

 When PayPal cancelled the opening of an operations centre in North Carolina to protest against transgender discrimination, many consumers stood behind this business decision and this is what we could hear on social media: “Thank you PayPal for standing up against ignorance and discrimination.
 I have been a PayPal customer for more than 15 years and I will continue to use and recommend PayPal.” —@anonymous, Facebook